 Destination address

-Sequence Control field: This field allows the destination STA to check that all incoming fragments belong to the same MSDU or MMPDU, and the sequence in which the fragments should be reassembled.
-The sequence number within the Sequence Control field remains the same for all fragments of an MSDU or MMPDU, while the fragment number within the Sequence Control field increments for each fragment.
+Sequence Control field: This field allows the destination STA to check that all incoming fragments belong to the same MSDU, A-MSDU, or MMPDU, and the sequence in which the fragments should be reassembled.
+The sequence number within the Sequence Control field remains the same for all fragments of an MSDU, A-MSDU, or MMPDU, while the fragment number within the Sequence Control field increments for each fragment.

 Traffic identifier, for frames with a QoS Control field.

-More Fragments indicator: Indicates to the destination STA that this is not the last fragment of a fragmented MSDU or MMPDU.
-Only the last fragment of a fragmented MSDU or MMPDU shall have this bit set to 0.
-All other fragments of a fragmented MSDU or MMPDU shall have this bit set to 1.
+More Fragments indicator: Indicates to the destination STA that this is not the last fragment of a fragmented MSDU, A-MSDU, or MMPDU.
+Only the last fragment of a fragmented MSDU, A-MSDU, or MMPDU shall have this bit set to 0.
+All other fragments of a fragmented MSDU, A-MSDU, or MMPDU shall have this bit set to 1.

 The destination STA shall reconstruct the MSDU or MMPDU by combining the fragments in order of fragment number subfield of the Sequence Control field.
-If security encapsulation has been applied to the fragment, it shall be deencapsulated and decrypted before the fragment is used for defragmentation of the MSDU or MMPDU.
-If the fragment with the More Fragments bit equal to 0 has not yet been received, then the destination STA knows that the MSDU or MMPDU is not yet complete.
-As soon as the STA receives the fragment with the More Fragments bit equal to 0, the STA knows that no more fragments will be received for the MSDU or MMPDU.
+If security encapsulation has been applied to the fragment, it shall be deencapsulated and decrypted before the fragment is used for defragmentation of the MSDU, A-MSDU, or MMPDU.
+If the fragment with the More Fragments bit equal to 0 has not yet been received, then the destination STA knows that the MSDU, A-MSDU, or MMPDU is not yet complete.
+As soon as the STA receives the fragment with the More Fragments bit equal to 0, the STA knows that no more fragments will be received for the MSDU, A-MSDU, or MMPDU.

-A STA shall support the concurrent reception of fragments of at least three MSDUs or MMPDUs.
+When not performing dynamic fragmentation, a STA shall support the concurrent reception of fragments of at least three MSDUs or MMPDUs.
 A STA should support the concurrent reception of fragments of at least one MSDU per access category.
 An AP should support the concurrent reception of at least one MSDU per access category per associated STA.
 Note that a STA receiving more than three fragmented MSDUs or MMPDUs concurrently might experience a significant increase in the number of frames discarded.

 NOTE—The three MSDUs or MMPDUs might be from different peers (e.g., in an IBSS or MBSS).